First Impressions of the Raynox DCR-250 for Macro Photography

 Sample Images Using the Raynox DCR-250

 Have a look at the depth of field in each image.
 Microscopic, right?
 This is what makes macro photography so much fun.
 Working with a small depth of field and uncovering details you didn’t even know existed.
+Just to put it into perspective, these cute little Jumping Spiders are around 4-6mm in size.
+If you aren’t looking for them, you would never know they were there!

 The Fails

-Go on then, you’ve twisted my arm!
-I’ll share a few fails, too (and there are plenty).
 Out-of-focus (OOF) shots are common whilst working with tiny depths of field.
-Most of the out-of-focus shots were the result of overzealous movements by myself.
+Most of the out-of-focus shots were the result of overzealous movements by me.
 A handful were also generated by the effects of wind and by unpredictable movement from my subject at the time.

 Should You Buy the Raynox DCR-250?